Dakota Caves - 2 Miles

 SIMILAR MOVIES: The War of the Worlds.
 Alien.

 Biography - Mr. Robert J. Rogers

 Robert J. Rogers was born on November 21st, 1953 in Toledo, Ohio.
 With his two older brothers, he grew up in a small farm town in northwestern Ohio.
-In 1963, Bob, his brothers, and his parents; mom was a fourth grade teacher, dad was an accountant, moved to Sandusky, Ohio.
-While at Sandusky High School, Bob sang in the choir, and played trombone in the marching, dance, and concert band.
+In 1963, Bob and his family; his mother was a fourth grade teacher, his father was an accountant, moved to Sandusky, Ohio.
+While at Sandusky High School, Bob sang in the choir, and played in the marching, dance, and concert band.
 He also threw discus on the track team.

-In November 1990, Bob received a kidney/pancreas transplant at Duke University Medical Center in Durham, North Carolina.
-The surgery saved his life.
+In November 1990, Bob received a double kidney/ pancreas transplant at Duke University Medical Center in Durham, North Carolina.
+That surgery saved his life.
 Another life-saving moment came when they rolled him out of intensive care onto the transplant floor.
 A nurse walked into his room, and into his life, and Bob and Virginia have been together ever since.
 In May 1999, they were married on the shores of Lake Keowee.

 As if destiny knew what was needed, Bob discovered the Duke surgeons had made a catastrophic mistake that killed his transplanted kidney.
 And had it not been for Virginia's skills to counter the mistakes, Bob would have died.